azinum/Falk/test/vm/uFalk/README.md

 # uFalk

-### u = micro

 This is a mini version of Falk.
 There is not much of a difference.
-A big difference is that the original Falk took me about 3-4 months to develop and this mini version of Falk only took about 1-2 days.
+The original Falk took me about 3-4 months to develop and this mini version of Falk only took about 1-2 days.